react-navigation/react-navigation.github.io/versioned_docs/version-6.x/stack-navigator.md

 #### `detachPreviousScreen`

 Boolean used to indicate whether to detach the previous screen from the view hierarchy to save memory.
 Set it to `false` if you need the previous screen to be seen through the active screen.
 Only applicable if `detachInactiveScreens` isn't set to `false`.
-Defaults to `false` for the last screen when `animationPresentation: 'modal'`, otherwise `true`.
+Defaults to `false` for the last screen when `presentation: 'modal'`, otherwise `true`.

 ### Header related options